 - Ease of Installation – Batt insulation can be installed as a DIY project or by a professional.
 Batts are easy to handle and come pre-cut to fit in between the wall joists of most Australian homes.
 For hard to reach or awkward spaces, batts can be easily cut into the right shape.
 This is by far the most cost-effective way to insulate your home.
-Blown insulation usually requires a professional to install it with specialised equipment.
-Access to the cavity is gained through lifting tiles above the wall cavity or creating a small hole from the exterior side of the wall.
+Blow-in insulation usually requires a professional to install it with specialised equipment.
+Access to the cavity is gained through lifting tiles above the wall cavity or creating a small hole from the exterior or interior side of the wall.

 How to Retrofit Wall Insulation the Right Way

 When it comes down to it, batts offer greater value for money, superior durability and long lasting performance.
 If you have decided to retrofit wall insulation during a major renovation, batts are the way to go.

 During your renovation project when wall cavities are exposed, insulation batts are pressed between the joists and can be strapped into place.
 It is important that batts are not compressed and that there are no gaps left during installation.
 Insulation should be shaped and fit behind any electrical and plumbing work and if required, the batts can be trimmed to an appropriate size.
 A good rule of thumb is to oversize your cut by 10mm to ensure a snug fit.
 Any off cuts can be used to fill gaps around windows and doors.